awsdocs/amazon-translate-developer-guide/doc_source/examples-java.md

 }
 ```

-For a list of supported languages and language codes, see [Supported Languages and Language Codes](what-is.md#what-is-languages)
+For a list of supported languages and language codes, see [Supported languages and language codes](what-is.md#what-is-languages)